nOkuda/activetm/README.md

   many documents will be added to the labeled set between training runs, `candsize` specifies how many documents become candidates to become part of the labeled set.
-* `loss_delta` takes a float value specifying the percentage off from the true value a predicated value can be and still considered correct, according to generalized zero-one loss.
+* `deltas` takes a string value specifying the path to  file that lists a corpus name associated with its loss delta (for use in calculating generalized zero-one loss).
 * `model` takes a string value specifying the type of model to use for training.
   The options are the keys of `models.FACTORY`.